Nolski/RITDJI/_posts/2015-02-25-Convictions.md

 Fortunately the investigation didn’t go anywhere since the documents “leaked” were in-fact, public.

-Still, this ended putting Swartz on the radar of many powerful and dangerous organizations.
+Still, this ended up putting Swartz on the radar of many powerful and influential organizations.
 Swartz was later caught posting a large number of academic papers from JSTOR online, obtained from his own account provided to him by being a research fellow at Harvard university.

 On the night of January 6, 2011, Swartz was arrested near the Harvard campus by MIT police and a U.S. Secret Service agent.
-What followed was a string of court cases trying to convict him of everything from breaking and entering to grand larceny.
+What followed was a string of court cases accusing him of everything from breaking and entering to grand larceny.

 On September 12, 2012, federal prosecutors filed a superseding indictment adding nine more felony counts, which increased Swartz's maximum criminal exposure to